 Cloth dyeing in a bucket.
 Cochineal.
 Natural dyes.
 Handmade silk scarf.
 Wedding accessories, micro production, textile design.

-What is a Natural Dye?
+What is a Botanical Dye?

 What is a natural dye?